 Finance | Growth and Development

 Berwick, Rebecca, "Crédito y Confianza: Los Impactos Socioeconómicos de Fondo Esperanza en Temuco y Padre las Casas" (2007).
 Independent Study Project (ISP) Collection.
-Paper 241.
+241.